By empowering learners, educators, and citizens through hands-on experiences, we can create a new generation of leaders and innovators.

 Dr. Irving is the author or co-author of over 75 scientific papers, books, and technical reports, 3 patents, and over 100 invited presentations at scientific and technical meetings.
 Her passion for nature and desire for sustainable systems is what drives her career and interests.

-Phil Ohl is a founder and principal partner serving as president of Vista Engineering Technologies, L.L.C., a full service engineering design and technology development firm.
-The company provides engineering, environmental, and technology development services.
+Phil Ohl previously was founder and principal partner serving as president of Vista Engineering Technologies, L.L.C., a full service engineering design and technology development firm.
+The company provided engineering, environmental, and technology development services.

 Phil holds a B.S. in Materials Science and Engineering and a M.EM. in Engineering Management from Washington State University.
 In addition, he is a registered professional mechanical engineer and in the states of Washington and Oregon and a registered Project Management Professional.
 Phil also holds a Certificate in Management and Leadership from the Massachusetts Institute of Technology.

 Dale Atkinson, vice president of Employee Development and Corporate Services, joined Energy Northwest in 1989.
 In his current position, he is responsible for Information Services, Human Resources, Supply Chain Services, Document & Data Services, Facilities & Commercial Engineering and Environmental & Regulatory Programs.